sapegin/washingcode-book/manuscript/110_Other_techniques.md

 expect(result).toBe(true)
 -->

 This code is checking that the object isn’t empty, meaning it has at least one property.
-It’s hard to see the code intention immediately and it’s hard to remember to do the existence check to avoid runtime exceptions when the variable is `undefined`.
+It’s hard to see the code intention immediately, and it’s hard to remember to do the existence check to avoid runtime exceptions when the variable is `undefined`.

 Having a function with a meaningful name that encapsulates all the required checks (including the ones we’ll come up with in the future) makes the intention of the code more clear:

 <!--
 const object = { o: 0 }
 let result = false
+let isEmpty = _.isEmpty
 -->

 ```js